MoeweX/MockFog2/README.md

 #### Version 1
 Supports the management of the infrastructure (all functionality of stage 1).
 Code is properly documented and node agent offers basic functionalities.
 The node manager can be controlled via cli.

-#### Version 2  (current version)
+#### Version 2
 Supports the management of the application (all functionality of stage 2).
 This includes application roll-out, startup, shutdown, and the collection of results.

-#### Version 3
+#### Version 3 (current version)
 Supports the orchestration of the infrastructure (all functionality of stage 3).
-For that, the node manager runs through pre-defined network manipulations and distributes them to the affected node agents at the appropriate time.
+For that, the node manager runs through pre-defined machine and network manipulations and distributes them to the affected node agents at the appropriate time.
-The node manager is also capable of orchestrating a set of load generators.
+The node manager is also capable of orchestrating application components that generate load.

 #### Version 4
-Supports advanced functionality to improve the user experience and infrastructure manipulation capabilities (e.g., more network manipuations or the manipulation of machine characteristics such as to applications available memory).
+Supports advanced functionality to improve the user experience.

 ## Key Differences to MockFog(Light)
 - Definition solely based on config files, no source code changes necessary to start an application